One Hundred Years of Escalators: The Rise of Urban Mobility

 After the Second World War, escalators became a symbol of the economic miracle in the Federal Republic of Germany.
 The people in the rebuilt cities experienced progress and a new lifestyle, to which the escalator made an indispensable contribution.
 There are now around 39,000 escalators in Germany, officially referred to as “escalators”, which make our daily lives easier.

-Over time, the technologies around the escalator have developed.
-Modern escalators are characterized by their safety and efficiency and consist of steps, a motor and a drive system that is mostly operated electrically.
-Security mechanisms such as obstacle recognition systems and emergency brakes ensure that every use is safe.
+Over time, the technologies surrounding escalators have evolved.
+Modern escalators are characterized by their safety and efficiency and consist of steps, a motor and a drive system that is usually operated electrically.
+Safety mechanisms such as obstacle detection systems and emergency brakes ensure every use is safe.

 Escalators in an international context

-Rome -ons worldwide have contributed to making even more accessible places accessible, as an example from Medellín shows in Colombia.
-There, escalators were installed in 2011 in the Comuna 13 to improve accessibility and at the same time reduce crime.
-These measures have significantly increased the quality of life of the residents and show how important escalators can be for social changes.
+Around the world, escalators have helped to make even remote places more accessible, as an example from Medellín in Colombia shows.
+Escalators were installed in Comuna 13 in 2011 to improve accessibility while reducing crime.
+These measures have significantly increased the quality of life of residents and show how important escalators can be for social change.

-If you retreat to the 1920s, you can watch the children and adolescents who try to break the rules of the escalator.
-So they often run against the direction of travel, while they are staged in films such as "Skyfall" as exciting slippery elements.
-One could say that escalators are not only functional means of transport, but also an integral part of our culture.
+If you go back to the 1920s, you can see the children and teenagers trying to break the rules of the escalator.
+They often run against the direction of travel, whereas in films like “Skyfall” they are portrayed as exciting, slippery elements.
+You could say that escalators are not only functional means of transportation, but have also become an integral part of our culture.

 As the songwriter Reinhard Mey once so vividly described it, they remain a part of our childhood memories.
 The transit phase on the escalator not only gives the user the opportunity to think, but also to enjoy a short break from everyday life.